Last updated on January 31st, 2019

-Textiles used in ship and boat building that are in class 22 include: canvas for sails, fibrous gaskets for ships, fishing nets, sails, sails for ski sailing, and tarpaulins.
+Textiles used in ship and boat building that are in Class 22 include canvas for sails, fibrous gaskets for ships, fishing nets, sails, and tarpaulins.

-Ropes and other binding goods make up a large part of this class.
+Ropes and other binding goods make up another large part of this class.

 Cushioning and Stuffing Materials

-Just like materials for padding, materials and fibers for cushioning and stuffing are in class 22.
+Materials and fibers for cushioning and stuffing are in Class 22 as well.

-These goods include: cotton waste for stuffing, also known as flock; feathers for bedding and upholstery; grasses for upholstery, seaweed for stuffing, straw for stuffing upholstery, and wadding for upholstery.
+These goods include feathers for bedding and upholstery, grasses for upholstery, seaweed for stuffing, straw for stuffing upholstery, and wadding for upholstery.

 Raw Fibrous Textile Materials

 Many of the fibrous textiles in this class are treated before being put on the marketplace.
-These items in their raw forms are in this class.
+These items in their raw forms are in this class as well.

 What Is Not Included in Trademark Class 22?